G90SG/C-Triangle/README.md

 # C-Triangle
-program to print C is Best
+Crogram to print C is Best